Air Fryer Green Beans

 A bit of lemon pepper is yummy, too.
 Go for an Asian palette and splash on some soy sauce and chili powder!

-When you’re working with such a simple string bean recipe, the sky’s the limit.
+When you’re working with such a simple air fryer green beans recipe, the sky’s the limit.

 It takes about 16 minutes to cook 12 ounces of fresh green beans in the air fryer.
 Much faster than using your oven, grill, or stovetop!

-Are your green beans still hard after cooking in the air fryer?
+Are your air fryer green beans still hard after cooking?
 Give them a couple more minutes!
-Every air fryer is different, and honestly green beans also differ from crop to crop, so I can’t give you an absolute time frame.
+Every air fryer is different, and since green beans also differ from crop to crop, I can’t give you an absolute time frame.

 And, as I describe above, the cooking time should be adjusted for frozen or canned beans.